moinwiki/moin/CONTRIBUTING.md

  3. Provide as much detail as possible, including:
   - A description of the bug
   - Steps to reproduce the issue
-  - Any relevant logs or error messages
+  - Any relevant logs or error messages.

-### Suggesting enhancements
+### Suggesting Enhancements

 If you have an idea for a new feature or improvement: